vain/pdfPres/README.md

 the current slide -- it can show your private notes, trigger sound events or whatever.

 pdfPres uses GTK+ v2 and poppler-glib to render the PDF file.
+Notes are handled via libxml2.

 Keys